-Reference Content Creation Reference Point Description Point Functions LA-1 Audio Capture and mixing Microphones are placed throughout the live venue.
-Microphone feeds are brought into the audio mixing console in the same fashion as 5.1 production.
+Reference Point Content Creation Functions Reference Point Description LA-1 Audio Capture Microphones are placed throughout the live venue. and mixing Microphone feeds are brought into the audio mixing console - in the same fashion as 5.1 production.
 Sound elements are mixed into a final immersive program.
-LA-2 Immersive Audio Authoring Audio groups are created in the mixing console representing the immersive mix as channel-based (e.g. $5.1.2$, $5.1.4$, $7.1.4$) audio 8 .
-LA-3 Immersive Audio Monitoring The Next-Generation Audio Processor renders the audio to 5.1.2, 5.1.4 or 7.1.4 speaker feeds and sends these feeds back to the audio mixing console for monitoring in the live mix environment.
-LA-4 Immersive Audio Encoding Atmos immersive program, encoded as EAC-3 is delivered as a 5.1 channel bitstream + parametric side-data (steering data) to the contribution encoder 9 transported over either a MADI or SDI link.
-LA-5 Legacy Audio Delivery Stereo or 5.1 complete mixes may be created at the audio mixing console and delivered via traditional means.
+LA-2 Immersive Audio Audio groups are created in the mixing console representing Authoring the immersive mix as channel-based (e.g. 5.1.2, 5.1.4, 7.1.4) audio 10 .
+LA-3 Immersive Audio The Next-Generation Audio Processor renders the audio to Monitoring 5.1.2, 5.1.4 or 7.1.4 speaker feeds and sends these feeds back to the audio mixing console for monitoring in the live mix environment.
+LA-4 Immersive Audio Atmos immersive program, encoded as EAC-3 is delivered Encoding as a 5.1 channel bitstream + parametric side-data (steering data) to the contribution encoder 11 transported over either a MADI or SDI link.
+LA-5 Legacy Audio Stereo or 5.1 complete mixes may be created at the audio Delivery mixing console and delivered via traditional means.